Jacky161/AICharacters/README.md

 WIP Discord Bot that will allow for AI conversations, stream interactions, TTS, etc.

 ## Goals
-- [x] Working AI Conversations with Saving and Reloading
+- [x] Bot allows conversation with locally run LLM
-- [ ] Friendly interface for creating and saving various AI characters
-- [ ] Text to Speech for Reading of Prompts with multiple voices
-- [ ] Speech to Text for providing text input to the AI
+- [x] Ability to create TTS for the output
-- [ ] Integrations with OBS for a graphical representation of the AI character
+- [ ] Interact with OBS to allow for interactive streams using AI through the bot
-- [ ] Discord bot for interfacing with the AI
+- [ ] Multiple characters with different personalities and usages through discord
+- [ ] Point based usage system that are gained through time watching the stream / other means

+The end goal for this bot when completed is it will allow for a player to play a game for example while having their audience interact with the stream through the AI bot.
+These interactions could include be all sorts of things such as challenges that are generated through user provided prompts and played back through TTS.

 ## Inspiration
 This is heavily inspired by the AI character's commonly seen on DougDoug's live streams.
 He has released the code here titled [Babagaboosh](https://github.com/DougDougGithub/Babagaboosh).
-As an attempt to try and learn more about using LLMs, programming, and simply to have some fun, I am trying to fully recreate his program and more.
-I also aim to create the program without utilizing paid APIs such as OpenAI and ElevenLabs.
+As an attempt to try and learn more about using LLMs, programming, and simply to have some fun, I am trying to recreate some functionality from his program and more.

 ## License
 This project is licensed under the MIT license.